-Oxford City Council successfully re-financed its Housing Reveue Account to meet Government policy changes, borrowing some £200m.
+Oxford City Council successfully re-financed its Housing Revenue Account to meet Government policy changes, borrowing some £200m.
 The majority of this funding had to be paid to Government as a one-off settlement in lieu of an annual payment, but there remains some capacity to invest in new social housing and our existing housing stock The Council is already committed to developing 112 new homes in the period to 2015, and has secured a funding contribution through grant support from the Homes and Communities Agency.
 However, further development does depend on restraining arrears and other costs where we expect increasing pressure.
 In addition, the re-invigorated Right to Buy may lead to the loss of existing social housing which may not be readily replaced given the lack of development opportunities.

 There are also changes taking place in social housing - for both Housing Associations and the Council.
 New social housing may be let on Affordable Rent levels (up to 80% of market value) and on Flexible (fixed term) tenancies.
-The Council's Tenancy Strategy 2012 will address this issue in more detail.
+The Council adopted a Tenancy Strategy in 2012 and will seek to influence Registered Providers in the City to follow their lead to ensure that social housing offers people settled homes at reasonable rent leveks.